SDUBEY23/appointment-booking-app/README.md

 # Appointment-Booking-App

 An application which allows the user to select date and available appointment time slots.
-User can book the the available available time by simply entering First Name, Last Name and Mobile Number.
+User can book the available time by simply entering First Name, Last Name and Mobile Number.

 ## How to run